© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn at Force Gill, 80m SSE of Little Dale aqueduct is a scheduled monument protected by Historic England under reference 1014349.
 View the official record →

-Cairn at Force Gill, 80m SSE of Little Dale aqueduct, is a Bronze Age funerary monument situated in Yorkshire.
+Cairn at Force Gill, 80m SSE of Little Dale aqueduct is a Bronze Age burial cairn located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014349.

 Cairn at Force Gill, 80m SSE of Little Dale aqueduct is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014349.